Skip to main content

 Toepfern

 Ceramics are a perennial favourite in the DIY world.
 It's hardly surprising, as we have had an insatiable fascination for mouldable masses since we were small children.
-Working ceramics and making pottery simply has something grounding about it.
-And you can create completely individual pieces for your interior, your kitchen or to give as gifts!
+There's just something primal about working ceramics and making pottery.
+And you can create very individual pieces for your interior, your kitchen or to give as gifts!

 Pottery courses in Berlin: